elikessler0113-creator/Phase2/README.md

 │── activities.html    # Past events and Photowheel gallery
 │── contact.html       # Social links and Google Form embed
 │── robots.txt         # Blocks web scrapers and crawlers
-│
+│── favicon.ico        # Favicon that appears in the browser tab │
 ├── css/
 │   └── style.css      # The master stylesheet for all pages